jayfunc/BetterLyrics/README.md

 Before you build, make sure that you have already replaced `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFMTemplate` with `BetterLyrics\BetterLyrics.WinUI3\BetterLyrics.WinUI3\Constants\LastFM.cs`

 ## 💖 Many thanks to

+Some functions and code are referenced or modified from public repositories, including but not limited to the following open source projects/packages, tutorials, etc., and we would like to express our gratitude to them here.

 | Projects/Packages | Description |
 | :--- | :--- |